kumuluz/blog.sunesis.si/_posts/2015-06-04-microservices-with-java-ee-and-kumuluzee.markdown

 - We identify that a part of our application is not well suited for Java and would like to use a different technology (Scala, NodeJS, ...) just for that part.

 - If one part of the application fails, everything fails.
 Identifying the issue can also take a lot of time.
-For instance if the orders start to fail, we would still like our books catalogue to keep working.
+For instance, if the orders start to fail, we would still like our books catalogue to keep working.

 Many of these issues don't have a straightforward solution using the traditional monolithic approach.

 ### How can KumuluzEE solve these problems

 So let's try the microservice approach and refactor our architecture to follow the microservice architectural pattern while continuing to use standard Java EE technologies.
-To achieve this, we are going to use KumuluzEE:
+To achieve this, we are going to use the KumuluzEE framework:

 ![Microservice architecture]({{ site.baseurl }}/assets/images/posts/microservices-with-java-ee-and-kumuluzee/microservice.png)

 We start by separating our concerns and split the catalogue and orders functionalities into two separately configured and deployed microservices.
 That way we have created microservices that are only concerned with their respected functionalities.
 We've also reduced the interference with one another and overall form a better modular and bug free application.
-Each one of them will connect directly to the database (later on we can add messaging services, caches, ...) and will communicate with each other through pre-defined REST interfaces.
+Each one of them will communicate with each other through pre-defined REST interfaces.

 If we look at the problems we listed we can see that now with microservices we have a straightforward solution for each and every one of them:

-- We can deploy to practically any cloud provider and scale (horizontally and vertically) our microservices with a mouse click;
+- We can deploy to practically any cloud provider, including docker, and scale (horizontally and vertically) our microservices with a mouse click.

-- We can provide dynamic scaling based on current load with services like Heroku and AWS ELB.
+- We can provide dynamic scaling based on current load with services such as Heroku and AWS ELB.

 - As every microservice is deployed separately, we can scale out (or up) each one of them as much as needed.

 - Updating every microservice independently is a breeze.
-Every one is already a separate project with a separate repository (usually) and deployment configuration.
-We can slowly rollout new features and minimise bugs.
+Every microservice is already a separate project with a separate repository and deployment configuration.
+We can slowly rollout new features and minimize bugs.

 - We can create a separate microservice to contain our front-end static files.
 We then deploy it directly to a CDN or to a small instance in the cloud that sits behind a CDN.

 - Each microservice can be written in a different technology or language.
 And since the microservices are communicating with each other using REST interfaces through plain HTTP, we can use any combination we want.
-Such a design also enables us to simply drop in a replacement for an existing microservices without reprogramming all the others.
+Such a design also enables us to simply drop in a replacement for an existing microservice without reprogramming all the others.

 - If one microservice fails, the others still function normally.
-When a different microservice is dependant on the one that failed, we can skip or temporary disable that particular functionality until it is back up.
+When a different microservice is dependent on the one that failed, we can skip or temporary disable that particular functionality until it is back up.

 We do however need to make sure that the microservices are stateless in nature as specific instances can be destroyed, started or moved at any time.
 Every resource that a microservice uses should be an external one that is provided via a connection string or parameters.
 For instance; PostgreSQL as a database, RabbitMQ as a messaging service, Redis as a cache provider and S3 or Swift as file storage.

-However this kind of approach does not come without its drawbacks.
+However, this kind of approach does not come without its drawbacks.
 Setting up and configuring Java EE projects to accompany this kind of architecture may not be so trivial.

-We would also like to avoid using an application server instance for every microservice to reduce overhead and simplify configuration.
+> We would also like to avoid using an application server instance for every microservice to reduce overhead and simplify configuration.
 This is where KumuluzEE comes in; it makes deployment and configuration seamless.
 Now that we know what we want to do, let's write our microservices (finally)!

 ## Maven

 We will create two projects, each one will contain its own microservice.
-For brevity's sake we will create both projects in the same repository however you are encouraged, in fact it is recommended to have a separate repository (git or otherwise) for each microservice so that they are treated as separate entities and have separate versioning and revision history as well as deployment.
+For brevity's sake we will create both projects in the same repository.
+In real-world projects it is recommended to have a separate repository (git or otherwise) for each microservice so that they are treated as separate entities and have separate versioning and revision history as well as deployment.

 We will be using Maven to create the application as that is our system of choice and currently the only build system supported.
 Gradle support will be coming in future versions.